ImageMagick/Usage-Markdown/basics/index.md

 #### Display Remote Control

 Display does provide a special "`-remote`" option.
-This will look for a already running "`display`" command and will then pass the given arguments to it.
+This will look for an already running "`display`" command and will then pass the given arguments to it.

 For example...